saasify-sh/saasify-frontend-boilerplate-cra/readme.md

 ### Working with Reacher's API

 The first step is to fetch your unique API Auth Token.
-You can do so in your [accounts page](https://reacher.email/account).
+You can do so in your [dashboard page](https://app.reacher.email/dashboard).
 Copy the token inside your clipboard.

 The next step is to make a REST API request to the reacher servers.
 There's only one endpoint for now: check an email.
 Scroll down to see the [endpoint's specifications](#operation/post-check-email), as well as code snippets using cURL, Node.js, Python and Go.